 Some registrars promise that the name will be available almost quickly.
 However, this might take up to seven days.
 You should expect the domain name to be up and running on the Internet within 48 hours.

 You should never pay more to change your name than you would receive a new one.
-Check to see what the transfer will demand.
+Next, check to see what the transfer will demand.
 Is the new service capable of handling a task entirely?
 Or will you have to manually modify the technical specifications on your current registrar’s website?
 Finally, before registering your domain name, examine the registrar’s transfer policy.

-Normally, you can’t change your name within the first 60 days of registration, although this can be extended.
+Typically, you can’t change your name within the first 60 days of registration, although this can be extended.
 Expect no refunds from any registrar if you’ve paid for months of service you won’t use.

 Grow your business by Registering your domain.